 All of these relationships are enforceable and testable in most commercial or open-source vector-based GIS, spatially enabled database software packages, or topology libraries including ArcGIS, Quantum GIS, Oracle Spatial, PostGIS, Java Topology Suite (JTS), and others.

-Required Tabular Attributes
+5. Required Tabular Attributes and Logical Relationships

 This standard includes a set of core attributes for each conceptual entity represented in a data table.
 These are listed in the tables below.
 For entities that require explicit spatial representation, these may be stored in a format that combines spatial and attribute information, or in data tables that are separate from spatial information.
 NOAA recognizes that each incident presents unique challenges and requirements, so it is anticipated and desirable that this standard may be extended.
 Data managers and spill response personnel are free to add additional fields to store additional or more specific information, though the field specified in the tables below are mandatory.
 Additional codes may be added to the codesets specified below where required to record different or event-specific conditions.
 This standard requires only that any such changes be included in accompanying documentation or metadata (see the Metadata section below).
 Different GIS and database software packages may have different requirements and conventions regarding field naming.
 As such, the field names included below are intended as suggested field names only.
 Data managers are free to adopt field names suitable for use in the specific software packages in use during a response.
 Field names should be fully annotated in accompanying metadata, and compliant with the following criteria: